MasterMobo/ai-challenge-clip-sample/README.md

 ## Prerequisite:

--   Download and unzip all files from [here](https://drive.google.com/drive/folders/1wzM8PtgxXgDDeQJtzGXmmEn1x43YDL9l)
+-   Download and unzip all data files.
 -   Put the files in a `data` folder at the root directory

 ## Installation